Harbor Square: 1968-1988

 In 1987, Developer Kravco Company (Kravco Company LLC) and JCP Realty, the development arm of JCPenney, opened the new Hamilton Mall about 5 miles west on the Black Horse Pike (U.S. Route 40 and U.S. Route 322).
 This caused problems with the Shore Mall, because the Sears and JCPenney anchors moved to the Hamilton Mall.
-With the two anchors gone, Shore Mall underwent a fair sized renovation enclosing the still open-air portion between the two anchors (pictured to the right in December 2012) as well as re-tiling the mall to its current blue and white color scheme.
+With the two anchors gone, Shore Mall underwent a fair sized renovation enclosing the still open-air portion between the two anchors as well as re-tiling the mall to its current blue and white color scheme.

-In 1988 Clover, a discount chain owned by the Strawbridge's chain (now Macy's), soon opened in the former JCPenney/Grant City space, while Boscov's replaced the former Sears.
+In 1988, Clover Discount Store, a discount chain owned by the Strawbridge's chain (now Macy's), opened in the former JCPenney/Grant City space, while Boscov's replaced the former Sears.
 Circuit City opened in the former Foodtown, which closed in the early 1990s.
 Steinbach went out of business in 1995 but was replaced in 1996 with Value City Department Store.
 Clover closed in 1997 when that chain also faced closure by its parent company, becoming Burlington Coat Factory a year later.

 2004-2010

 In 2004, Circuit City moved to a strip mall called Hamilton Commons near the Hamilton Mall.
 The Circuit City's location at the mall was replaced with a K&G Fashion Superstore in 2006 (which has since closed).
 Since then it has remained vacant but in 2012 it was rented by The Spirit Halloween Costume Store as a seasonal tenant.
-In January 2006, the Shore Mall was sold Cedar Realty Trust (Formally Cedar Shopping Centers) for $36.5 million.
-Their initial plan was to "de-mall" the mall converting it into an open-air plaza.
+In January 2006, the Shore Mall was sold Cedar Realty Trust for $36.5 million, with initial plans to "de-mall" the mall converting it into an open-air plaza.

 In 2008, the Value City store at Shore Mall was among 24 locations sold by Value City's parent company to Burlington Coat Factory.
 The store closed on September 21, 2008 and remained vacant until it was occupied temporarily by The Community Food Bank of New Jersey in 2011-2012 while their permanent location was torn down and reconstructed.

 Construction began in 2010 on a Golden Corral restaurant near the main entrance to the mall (where the former Dairy Queen stood, before moving into the outer building where the AT&T store and Wells Fargo bank are located) and opened in 2011.

 In August 2010, Cedar Shopping Centers applied for a state Economic Redevelopment and Growth(ERG) grant in the amount of $3 million to $41 million.
 The grant would be used to help finance an $87 million revamp of the mall.
 The plan called for demolishing most of the mall (except Boscov's, Burlington Coat Factory, and all everything else that can be seen from the Black Horse Pike), then converting the site to a strip mall with four additional large stores.
 It also includes $23 million for transportation upgrades such as a reconfiguration of Exit 36 of the Garden State Parkway, an intersection between West Jersey Avenue and the Black Horse Pike, and a boulevard style road network.